Bridging a gap between two Tulsa communities, Metro moms keep showing up for McLain athletes

-Four years ago, a friend mentioned that McLain High School’s football team hadn’t eaten since lunch and went on the field hungry to play a Friday night game.
+Four years ago, a friend mentioned that McLain High School’s football players hadn’t eaten since lunch and went on the field hungry to play a Friday night game.

 It wasn’t unusual from what Keri Fisher heard.
 The players didn’t have time to run home for dinner between the end of school and the start of a game.
 And the program couldn’t afford a pre-game meal like some other teams have.